Key Takeaways

 Migrating from monolith to microservices is less costly and risky than redeveloping an entire system from scratch.

 However, a successful migration requires in-depth infrastructure assessment, decomposition of your monolith architecture, software refactoring, and thorough testing.
 Your teams should also understand the specificity of distributed computing and continuous deployment to take full advantage of the architecture.
 Otherwise, you’ll face lots of monolithic to microservices challenges.
-And this is where Acropolium can assist.
+And this is where Acropolium can assist and guide through the ins and outs of complex system upgrades.

 So, what are the advantages of a microservices architecture, should you convert to it, and how do you proceed with the migration?
 This article describes how to convert monolith to microservices efficiently and bug-free.